JasselD/JasselNotes/Y2S2/COMP609/Exam/Fiber vs Copper.md

 - **Q: Why is fiber optic cabling preferred for high-traffic areas and backbone connections?**
     **A:** Because it supports higher bandwidth and longer transmission distances with immunity to EMI.

-1. What type of signal does a
+- What type of signal does a fiber optic cable use to transmit data?
+	- Light
+- Which type of cable is more immune to electromagnetic interferen